Tech-at-DU/ACS-3240-Decentralized-Apps/Lessons/Blockchain.md

 ## 🌃 After Class

-- Next class period, you'll have a quiz on protocols.
-The [study guide](../Resources/StudyGuide.md) will be updated by Friday.
-- Be sure to turn in today's assignment on [Gradescope](https://make.sc/bew2.4-gradescope) by 11:59pm on Day 4.
+- Be sure to turn in today's assignment on [Gradescope](https://gradescope.com) by 11:59pm on Day 4.
-- Presentations graded on [Gradescope].
-Nice work folks!
 - Did you miss the last class?
 Request a make-up assignment from the instructor.

 <!-- > -->